 10 Experiential Gifts to Give in San Antonio

-I dread Christmas.
-Not that I don’t love Christmas.
+I really love Christmas.
 I love the lights, the decorations, the cookies, the singing and the general feeling of goodwill.
-I just hate the idea of getting more stuff and adding to the clutter and stuff I need to dust (I hate to dust.)
+What I don’t love is the idea of adding more stuff to the clutter I already have.
+That’s why I’m such a fan of experiential gifts.

-I love that experiential gifts are a thing now.
 I love the idea of giving someone a memory so much more than I like giving them things.
-After an overly commercial, expensive Christmas last year, I made the commitment to myself to give my family experiences instead of giving them things that they’d break, outgrow or grow tired of.
+After an overly commercial, expensive Christmas in 2015, I made the commitment to myself to give my family experiences instead of giving them things that they’d break, outgrow or grow tired of.
 I don’t mind spending money on a nice gift (although I do love me a good deal) but I’d rather put my pennies toward making memories and giving memories.

-I’ve put together this list of ideas for experiential gifts in San Antonio.
-This is by no means all-inclusive.
-There are 10 items on this list and it would probably be easy to come up with 100 or even more.
-If you’re stuck for gift ideas, sit down and brainstorm about things your giftee likes to do or wants to do.
+This list of experiential gifts in San Antonio is by no means all-inclusive.
+When considering an experiential gift, sit down and brainstorm about things your giftee likes to do or wants to do.
 What have they always wanted to do that they might not be willing to shell out cash for?
-Some of the best gifts I've gotten have been experiences: theater tickets to shows I probably wouldn't have splurged on, theme park season passes and tickets to Disney on Ice (that was a good one!)
+Some of the best gifts I’ve gotten have been experiences: theater tickets to shows I probably wouldn’t have splurged on, theme park season passes and tickets to Disney on Ice (that was a good one!)